simevidas/web-dev-feeds/README.md

 ## Recommended feed reader

 I recommend the [Feedbro browser extension](https://nodetics.com/feedbro/), which I’m using myself.
 The extension continuously fetches new feed items in the background, and the UI is blazing fast.
-After you first import my feed collection into Feedbro, you may have to wait one or a few days for all 1000+ feeds to load, but after this initialization is complete, new feed items will be shown without any noticeable delay.
-I’m including a usage demonstration that shows me going through 77 new feed items and opening 14 blog posts in background tabs in less than 4 minutes.
+After importing the feed collection into Feedbro, you may have to wait one or a few days for all 1000+ feeds to load, but after this initialization is complete, new feed items will be shown without any noticeable delay.
+Below, I’m including a usage demonstration where I go through 77 new feed items and open 14 blog posts in background tabs in less than 4 minutes.

 [usage.webm](https://user-images.githubusercontent.com/716405/215263231-d1089951-fb0a-4539-90b2-b54f8bbe06e8.webm)